slamora/brackets-wiki/Preview-Images-Research.md

 ### Non modal image viewer in place of the text editor backed by a standard document
 _Also known as Glenn's hack_
-* Image documents are empty standard but immutable documents.
+* A HTML doc with the image is placed in place of the editor.
+A document for an image is a standard but immutable doc w/o text.
 All calls to text based APIs (get text, cursor, selection) should remain unchanged and respond as they would on an empty document.
 * So far Brackets does not support immutable documents, hence all APIs that modify text would have to be tweaked to check for mutability.
 * getFocusedEditor should return null - need to investigate what the implications are.
 Some code may assume that if getFocusedEditor returns null that the working set must be empty.
 * EditorManager.focusEditor() returns focus to last element shown in main editor space, i.e. image if that had focus or last editor otherwise